metalbear-co/mirrord.dev/content/docs/using-mirrord/vscode-extension/index.md

 ## Selecting Session Target

-mirrord's target can be specified in two ways: with the target selection quickpick or with the mirrord config.
+mirrord's target can be specified in two ways: with the target selection quick pick or with the mirrord config.

-If the mirrord config does not specify the target, you will be prompted with the quickpick each time you start a new session.
+If the mirrord config does not specify the target, you will be prompted with the quick pick each time you start a new session.

-The quickpick will only show targets in the namespace specified in the mirrord config.
+The quick pick will only show targets in the namespace specified in the mirrord config.
 If the namespace is not specified, your Kubernetes user's default namespace will be used.

 ## Using the mirrord Config